Rumelihisarı: Usage in the past

 A battalion of 400 Janissaries was stationed in the fortress, and large cannons were placed in the Halil Pasha Tower, the main tower on the waterfront.
 Having completed his fortresses, Mehmed proceeded to levy a toll on ships passing within reach of their cannon.
 A Venetian vessel ignoring signals to stop was sunk with a single shot and all the surviving sailors beheaded, except for the captain, who was impaled and mounted as a human scarecrow as a warning to further sailors on the strait.
 These cannons were later used until the second half of the 19th century to greet the sultan when he passed by sea.

-After the fall of Constantinople, the fortress served as a customs checkpoint.
+After the conquest of Constantinople, the fortress served as a customs checkpoint.
 Rumelihisarı, designated to control the passage of ships through the strait, eventually lost its strategic importance when a second pair of fortresses was built farther up the Bosphorus, where the strait meets the Black Sea.
 In the 17th century, it was used as a prison, primarily for foreign prisoners of war.
 Rumelihisarı was partly destroyed by an earthquake in 1509 but was repaired soon after.
 In 1746, a fire destroyed all the wooden parts in two of the main towers.
 The fortress was repaired by Sultan Selim III (1761–1807).
 However, a new residential neighborhood was formed inside the fortress after it was abandoned in the 19th century.

 Modern history

 In 1953, on the orders of President Celal Bayar, the inhabitants were relocated and extensive restoration work began on 16 May 1955, which lasted until 29 May 1958.
-Since 1960 Rumelihisarı has been a museum and an open-air theater for various concerts at festivals during the summer months.
+Since 1960 Rumelihisarı has been a museum.

 The Fatih Sultan Mehmet Bridge, named after the Ottoman Sultan that commissioned Rumelihisarı and conquered the city, is located close to the fortress, to the north.

-Rumelihisarı is open to public every day except Wednesdays from 9:00 to 16:30.

 The fortress was depicted on various Turkish banknotes during 1939–1986.